 A great way to see all of the murals in Roosevelt Row is by renting electric scooters.
 The artwork is easy to find because there are so many pieces but the best place to see the artwork if you are short on time is at the 1 ½ Street Mural Project next to The Churchill.

 When you visit, be sure to check the events calendar.
 There is a monthly art walk on the first Friday of each month as well as annual festivals like Phoestivus and the Pie Social.
-The First Fridays Art Walk is a great community event with local food trucks and local art galleries with their door opened along with live music.
+The First Fridays Art Walk is a great community event with local food trucks and local art galleries with their door open along with Live music.

 Mosaic Mural Art in Walnut Creek, California